 Why are Nike CrossFit shoes called Metcons?

-Nike is not legally allowed to label their products with the CrossFit brand because Reebok has an exclusive deal with the said brand.
+Nike is not legally allowed to label their products with the CrossFit brand because Reebok has an exclusive deal with this brand.
 Nike CrossFit shoes are named Metcons, after metabolic conditioning, one of the core principles of CrossFit.

 What activities are Nike CrossFit shoes good for?

-Nike CrossFit shoes are designed as an all-around workout footwear.
-Nike aims to eliminate the need to bring separate weightlifting shoes and training shoes.
-The brand wants athletes to be able to jump from one activity to another without having to waste any time because they had to change their shoes.
-Nike CrossFit shoes are crafted with a low-profile sole unit for stability, a flat heel for steadiness during strength training, flexibility at the forefoot section for plyometrics and sprints, sticky rubber outsole that grips the surface during quick cuts, and a breathable upper that keeps the foot chamber well-ventilated even during the most strenuous workouts.
+Nike CrossFit shoes are designed as all-around workout footwear.
+The brand aims to eliminate the need to bring separate weightlifting shoes and training shoes to your training session.
+It wants athletes to be able to jump from one activity to another without having to waste any time changing their shoes.
+CrossFit shoes from Nike are crafted with a low-profile sole unit for stability, a flat heel for steadiness during strength training, flexibility at the forefoot section for plyometrics and sprints, sticky rubber outsole that grips the surface during quick cuts, and a breathable upper that keeps the foot chamber well-ventilated even during the most strenuous workouts.

 How to clean Nike CrossFit shoes?